sudhamsugurijala/Facial-Reconstruction/README.md

 ### Acknowledgements

- The implementation of inpainting is mostly based on the tensorflow implementation of [inpainting_gmcnn by shepnerd](https://github.com/shepnerd/inpainting_gmcnn).
+* The implementation of inpainting is mostly based on the tensorflow implementation of [inpainting_gmcnn by shepnerd](https://github.com/shepnerd/inpainting_gmcnn).
 Slight modifications were made to accomodate custom masks drawn by users.

- The face morph feature is based on [FaceMorph by karanvivekbhargava](https://github.com/karanvivekbhargava/FaceMorph), modifications were made to adapt to any size of input image, and output the morphed face with a dark background.
+* The "face morph" feature is based on [FaceMorph by karanvivekbhargava](https://github.com/karanvivekbhargava/FaceMorph), modifications were made to adapt to any size of input image, and output the morphed face with a dark background.